ljambrina/WhosWho/README.md

 # WhosWho
-An app to plat Who's who in the EFL classroom
+An app to play Who's who in the EFL classroom